KarthikrAock09/KarthikrAock09/README.md

 - 👋 Hi, I’m @Karthik
-- 👀 I’m interested in AOSP development
+- 👀 I’m interested in DEVOPS
-- 🌱 I’m currently learning DSA
+- 🌱 I’m currently learning DEVOPS
-- 💞️ I’m looking to collaborate on AOSP BASED CUSTOM ROM OR ANY BUG FIXES IN CODE BASE
 - 📫 How to reach me ...

 <!---